 The Adventures of Tom Bombadil and Other Verses from the Red Book

 The Adventures of Tom Bombadil and Other Verses from the Red Book is a poetry book published in 1962.
 It contains 16 poems, two of which feature a character from The Fellowship of the Ring, Tom Bombadil.
 The remaining fourteen are fairy tale-esque rhymes that readers should expect from the author.
 One of the best-known poems in the collection is ‘The Sea-Bell.’
 It has been described as Tolkien’s best poetic work by authors like W. H. Auden.
 The book was illustrated by Pauline Baynes and then Roger Garland.
 Readers of The Hobbit and the Lord of the Rings will likely also find some familiar subject matter, such as Hobbit folklore and poems that were supposedly penned by characters from the series.
 Plus, Tolkien says, the poems are all those that Hobbits supposedly enjoyed.

 Sir Gawain and the Green Knight, Pearl and Sir Orfeo

-In this volume readers can find translations of there famous stories, that of Sir Gawain and the Green Knight, Pearl and Sir Orfeo.
+In this volume, readers can find translations of their famous stories, that of Sir Gawain and the Green Knight, Pearl and Sir Orfeo.
 Tolkien imbues the stories with his personal touch, using his imagination to make the works appeal to modern readers.

 One of Tolkien’s most famous translations was the one he completed of Beowulf, the famous Anglo-Saxon epic poem about a hero who defeats an incredible monster.
 The translation received rave reviews when it was published in 1926.
 In one particularly interesting edition of the translation, readers can also find Tolkien’s notes on the translation which were taken from a series of lectures he gave at Oxford in the decade after it was published.
 His translation is noted for its intense attention to detail and clarity.